What Is a Licoo2 Battery?

 • Stable discharge voltage around 3.7 V

-• Mature manufacturing ecosystem and predictable performance
+• Mature manufacturing ecosystem with predictable performance and aging behavior

 Part 2.
-LiCoO₂ battery reaction: how it works
+Licoo₂ battery reaction: how it works

-Electrochemical principle
+1 Electrochemical principle

 • Charge: LiCoO₂ → Li₁₋ₓCoO₂ + xLi⁺ + xe⁻